simon-c-msc/ansible-plugin/CONTRIBUTING.md

 ## Releases ##

-Version / tags / release names don't have a leading 'v', consist of major.minor.patch and use [Semantic Versioning](http://semver.org/).
+Version / tags / release names have a leading 'v', consist of major.minor.patch and use [Semantic Versioning](http://semver.org/).

-Binaries will be automatically built when a GitHub release is published.
-On a successful CI build:
-- The .jar file will be added to the GitHub release
-- A new Docker image will be built and pushed to the Docker Hub

-All you have to do is create a new release, give it a name and tag (for example 1.3.0, no leading "v") and describe the changes.
-GitHub Actions takes care of the rest.
+GitHub releases will automatically be published via GitHub Actions.
+Once a `vX.X.X` tag is created or pushed, a jar will be built, and added to the release.

 ## Docker ##